near/nearcore/docs/network.md

 # 1. Overview
-Near Protocol uses its own implementation of a custom peer-to-peer network Peers who join network are represented by nodes and connected between them by edges.
+Near Protocol uses its own implementation of a custom peer-to-peer network Peers who join network are represented by nodes and connections between them by edges.

 The purpose of this document is to describe inner workings of `near-network` package;
 and to be used as reference by future engineers to understand network code without any prior knowledge.